Cranberry Cider Quick Bread

 3. In a medium bowl, whisk together the egg, brown sugar, and granulated sugar until no lumps remain.
 Slowly whisk in buttermilk and apple cider, followed by the oil and vanilla.
 Pour the wet ingredients into the dry ingredients, stirring constantly, and gently whisk until all ingredients are combined and no lumps of dry flour remain.

 4. Pour the batter into the prepared pan.
 Bake for 55 minutes, or until a tester comes out clean.
 Loosely tent the pan with foil after the first 30 minutes of baking; this will prevent the top of the bread from over-browning while the center bakes.
-After removing from the oven, allow the bread to cool completely in the pan.
+After removing it from the oven, allow the bread to cool in the pan for 15 minutes before turning out to a wire rack to cool completely.

 5. In a small bowl, whisk together the confectioners’ sugar and apple cider.
 Drizzle the glaze over the cooled bread and allow the glaze to harden before slicing.